Großostheim: Economy, agriculture, forestry

 According to official statistics, in 1998, there were 85 workers on the social welfare contribution rolls working in agriculture and forestry.
 In producing businesses this was 2,427, and in trade and transport 1,067.
 In other areas, 910 workers on the social welfare contribution rolls are employed, and 5,627 are remote workers.
 There were 9 processing businesses.
 Fourteen businesses are in construction, and furthermore, in 1999, there were 84 agricultural operations with a working area of 2 656 ha, of which 2 428 ha was cropland and 193 ha was meadowland.
 There are a brewery and several winegrowing operations here.

-The best known firm in the community was the European head office of Nintendo before its closure and relocation to Frankfurt in 2015.
+The best known firm in the municipality was the European head office of Nintendo before its closure and relocation to Frankfurt in 2015.
 Also, the meat processing business Salomon Foodworld is resident here.

 Transport

 Großostheim lies on Bundesstraßen 469 and 26 near Autobahn A 3.
-In the constituent community of Ringheim lies a regional airport.
+In the Gemeindeteil of Ringheim lies a regional airport.
 Großostheim once had passenger train service, but unfortunately that service ended in 1974 with the closing of the Bachgau railway line.
 The nearest major railway station is the Aschaffenburg Hauptbahnhof.
 Bus service to nearby towns, including Aschaffenburg, is available.